DCsunset/jack-alsa-ctl/README.md

 * `jack_control` (only required by `get_card` and `set_card`)
 * `amixer`

-In addition, JACK server should be configured to use ALSA driver.
+In addition, JACK server should be started and managed by jack_control and configured to use ALSA driver.

 ## Installation